ziyin-dl/global-anchor-method/README.md

-# Global Anchor Method for Corpus Dissimilarity and Domain Transferrability
+# The Global Anchor Method for Quantifying Linguistic Shifts and Domain Adaptation

 This is the repo for the experiments and collected corpora in the paper `The Global Anchor Method for Quantifying Linguistic Shifts and Domain Adaptation', NeurIPS 2018.